manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 interfaces using the default SphinxAPI port **9312**, and also on default SphinxQL port **9306**.
-Both port numbers are assigned by IANA (see http://www.iana.org/assignments/port-numbers for details) and should therefore be available.
-For HTTP port **9308** should be considered, however please note that the port is not assigned by IANA, therefor it should be checked if it's available.
+Both port numbers are assigned by IANA (see http://www.iana.org/assignments/port-numbers for details) and should therefor be available.
+For HTTP the port **9308** is considered the default one, however please note that this port is not assigned by IANA and should be checked first if it's available.

 Unix-domain sockets are not supported on Windows.